 A step-by-step guide to implementing Cloudflare to boost your website security & load time.

-A little introduction about Cloudflare if not sure what I am talking about.
+A little introduction about Cloudflare if you are not sure what I am talking about.

-Cloudflare is CDN & Security company powering millions of website including Geek Flare.
-CloudFlare has more than 75% of market share in Alexa top 1 million sites.
+Cloudflare is a CDN & Security company powering millions of websites including Geekflare.
+Cloudflare has more than 75% of the market share in Alexa top 1 million sites.

-That explain a lot and give enough credibility to use it.
-Cloudflare got 115 network POP (point of presence) across the world which means the request is always served from nearest location faster.
+That explains a lot and gives enough credibility to use it.
+Cloudflare got more than 200 network POP (point of presence) across the world which means the request is always served from the nearest location faster.

 To show the difference in load time before and after, I’ve used my test URL with the following setup.

-- I am using “techpostal.com” which is hosted on Site Ground under $3.95 monthly plan.
+- I am using “techpostal.com” which is hosted on Site Ground under a $3.95 monthly plan.

-- I’ve setup WordPress with Maker Pro child theme of Genesis without any cache, security plugin.
+- I’ve set up WordPress with the Maker Pro child theme of Genesis without any cache, security plugin.